michaelklishin/neo4j-server-chef-cookbook/README.md

 # Neo4J Server Chef Cookbook

-This is an OpsCode Chef cookbook for Neo4J Server Community Edition.
+This is an OpsCode Chef cookbook for Neo4J Server (Community or Enterprise edition).

 It uses officially released tarballs to install Neo4J under /usr/local/neo4j-server, provides Upstart service script and allows you to tweak many parameters using Chef node